Sydney Derby (A-Leagues): Support

 Both Wanderers' and Sydney's fan bases are multi-ethnic, due to the racial diversity in Sydney.
 The Western Sydney region especially is the most multicultural and culturally diverse region in Australia.
 Active support is a major part of both club's identity, and both clubs bolster active supporters groups that are considered come of the best in the A-League.
 Sydney FC's active support refer to themselves as "The Cove" – a reference to the original name given to the colonial settlement of Sydney – Sydney Cove.
 Wanderers supporters display themselves as the "RBB (Red and Black Bloc)" a reference to their historic club colours (red and black).

 Sydney FC fans sprawl from across the Sydney CBD, from Hawkesbury to the Shire, and the Inner West.
-The fans and club have a strong relationship, strengthened by good relations with SCG Trust – the owners of Sydney Football Stadium.
+The fans and club have a strong relationship, strengthened by good relations with Sydney Cricket & Sports Ground Trust – the owners of Sydney Football Stadium.
 The club has played games across Sydney throughout several competitions, including Leichhardt Oval in the Inner West, Cromer Park in North Sydney, and several W-League games in Sutherland Shire.